t2hv33/t2hv33/README.md

 ### Current Works

+- 🔭 Building a Fintech Super App
-- 🔭 I'm currently working on  building **Call Center for all Social Media Platform** such as Facebook, Instagram, Line, Zalo, Webchat...
+- 🔭 I'm used to working on  building **Call Center for all Social Media Platform** such as Facebook, Instagram, Line, Zalo, Webchat...
 * 🔭 Technology that I’m currently working on ReactJS, Nodejs, Cypress.
 * 🌱 Sharpen my skills in **Digital Garden**.
 * ⚡ Available for Freelance projects/ Remote opportunities.